wolpert/terrapin/README.md

 ### StateMachine

-Provides a general purpose state machine implementation with pre/post transition hooks, functional styling and metrics.
+Provides a general purpose state machine implementation with pre/post transition hooks, functional styling and metricsImplementation.
 It proved pretty useful in older personal projects so made it open-source to increase availability.

 ### CodeHead Test